PortableApps/Launcher/Other/Source/Manual/ref/paf/appinfo.rst

 specified as 4.0F.
 If .NET is not needed, this value should be omitted.

 *Please note that PortableApps.com does not currently accept .NET-based apps for inclusion in our application listings.
-Most PCs "in the wild" do not have .NET available, so portable apps that require .NET will not function on them.*
+Many PCs "in the wild" do not have .NET available, so portable apps that require .NET will not function on them.*

 .. _paf-appinfo-control: